cyberh4ck3r/cyberh4ck3r/README.md

 <h1 align="center">Hey!
 I'm Ben, a passionate developer <img src="https://raw.githubusercontent.com/ginny100/ginny100/main/assets/waving-hand.webp" width="2%"> </h1>

 <p align="center">
-  In early 2023 I started with Python and built my first Discord bots.
+  In early 2023 I started with Python and built my first Discord bot.
 After that I got into web development and worked my way up from HTML and CSS to React, Next.js and TypeScript.
 I'm excited to see what comes next.<br><br>
   <strong>I'm currently working on:</strong><br>
   <a href="https://flare.best"><strong>Flare</strong></a> - a feature-rich Discord bot with a full dashboard<br>
   <a href="https://mynexstudios.com"><strong>Mynex Studios</strong></a> - open source tools for beginners, free & community-driven